 A Pharisee named Nicodemus was a member of the Jewish ruling council and a teacher of religion to the Jews (vss.
 1, 10).
 He came to Jesus privately one night to speak with Him.
 Jesus focused immediately on the truth that this religious leader needed to hear: “You must be born again!”

 In a moment of time Jesus turned that ancient Jewish theologian’s world upside down.
 Religion would not get him to heaven.
 All His knowledge of Judaism wouldn’t either.
 Nor would good works, as we’ll see shortly.
+Then how would he get to heaven, to eternal life with God?
 The only way into the kingdom of God for Nicodemus — and for all the rest of us included in the plural “you” — is being born again by the Holy Spirit.

-Thankfully, God has not made the new birth by the Spirit complicated or hard to get.
+Thankfully, God has not made the new birth by the Spirit complicated.
+It is not hard to get saved.
 To the contrary, being born again is available to everyone immediately, if done on God’s terms, not man’s.
 The Scriptures below show us the way.

 As Jesus explained it, this spiritual birth will not be one of natural descent nor of a human father’s choice.
 Instead, you’ll be “born of God.”
 It is God Almighty, by His Holy Spirit, who will cause a regeneration — an inward spiritual rebirth in you — as an immediate result of (1) your repentance from your sins and (2) your faith in Jesus Christ as your Lord and Savior.

 “Regeneration” is translated “new birth” in the Amplified Bible and a number of others.
 It is translated as “rebirth” in the NIV and some other versions.
 Regeneration is a word that has the etymology and the sense of being born again.